nydasco/data-pipeline-demo/README.md

 2. transform_rates_to_silver.py
 3. present_rates_in_gold.py

-The output will be a dimension table in the gold layer that lists the rates that have been captured.
+The output will be a fact table and a dimension table.